What Is an Intensifier? (with Examples)

 (Issue 2) Don't double up your intensifiers.Intensifiers fade with time.
 "Awfully" and "terrible" are good examples as they no longer exude the strength of the power-words "awe" and "terror."
 They have lost their shock value.

 To overcome the diminishing effect of intensifiers, some writers (especially in informal writing) double up their intensifiers.

 - What's that word that means you know lots of words?

 Yeah, that's it.
 I'm very very articulate.

 (Issue 3) Exercise caution when using an intensifier with a non-gradable adjective.A non-gradable adjective (e.g., "impossible," "unanimous," "dead") is one that expresses an idea to its maximum degree.
 If an adjective is truly non-gradable, then it stands to reason that it can't be strengthened or weakened.
 Dead means dead.
 Something can't be very dead.
 Therefore, using an intensifier with a non-gradable adjective could irk some of your readers.

 - absolute, dead, fatal, impossible, inevitable, principal, unanimous, unavoidable, unique, universal

-Of course, those who detest terms like very unique (and it's a lot of people) could challenge the increasingly common, watered-down meanings of unique, but they'd be arguing on a point of vocabulary not grammar.
+Of course, those who protest against terms like "very unique" (and it's a lot of people) could challenge the increasingly common, watered-down meanings of "unique," but they'd be arguing on a point of vocabulary not grammar.
 Sometimes, we have to accept that things change.
-Literally no longer means literally, and unique no longer means unique.
-It's all in the context – sad but true.
+"Literally" no longer means "literally," and "unique" no longer means "unique."
 Move on.